ambipomyan/CLIP-fine-tune-example/README.md

 # CLIP-fine-tune-example

 ##### Run
-using virtual environment to execute the script
+Use virtual environment to execute the script
 ```
 python sample_fine_tune_MNIST.python
 ```

-##### Design
-Use 5 x 10 samples in train dataset of MNIST to fine-tune the CLIP
-Use 5 x 10 samples in test dataset of MNIST to test the CLIP
-Compare the accurancy measured by ratio before (zero-shot inference) and after fine-tuning

 ##### Data
 Use the .txt file of the format below: `data_path label`